 When reopening and operating a business during the pandemic, it’s important to:

 - Systematic approach: What works on day 1 may not work on day 20 or day 200.
 As the situation evolves, so must the protocols and procedures.
-To provide the greatest level of protection, restaurant owners must establish new habits and behaviors, which takes time and consistency.
+To provide the greatest level of protection, restaurant owners must establish new habits and behaviours, which takes time and consistency.